chambers29/schedule1-db/README.md

 A homemade relational database project built for learning, practice, and fun.
 It contains data related to NPCs and related entities from the game *Schedule 1*.

 This database is designed using relational tables to represent key aspects of the game.
-It can be useful during gameplay — for example, to check:
+It can be useful during gameplay, for example to check:
 - the area of a specific NPC,
 - their favorite effect,
 - and which ingredient gives that effect.